immanual19/immanual19/README.md

 <h1 align="center">Hi, I'm A. Immanual Sarker</h1>
 <h3 align="center">A passionate and sincere full stack web developer from Bangladesh.
-Currently studying B.Sc(Engg.) in CSE at MBSTU</h3>
+Completed B.Sc(Engg.) in Computer Science and Engineering from Mawlana Bhashani Science and Technology University</h3>

 - Beginner in ** <a href="https://www.stopstalk.com/user/profile/immanual19"> Competitive Programming </a>**